Summary.

 Order For The New Slave Trade, Hard Way, Pendulum.

-chitarrista Tobin Sprout.
+Tobin Sprout.

-Weed King, Unleashed
+Weed King, Unleashed,

-la ballad Mesh Gear Fox e
+the ballad Mesh Gear Fox and the

-il malinconico folk-rock di Metal Mothers
+malincholic folk-rock of Metal Mothers

 Some Drilling Implied.